7cc5c4f330d47060/botv12/README.md

 "UBot" just means "UBot", but is based on an older bot name "UnnamedBot".
 On some older versions, this bot did not have a proper name.
 "UnnamedBot" was introduced in version 4, which was shortened to just "UBot" around version 8.

+## How to install?

+1. Download the latest release, or alternatively, download using <code>git clone https://10.0.0.151:3000/7cc5c4f330d47060/botvX/</code>.
+2. Extract the files if necessary.
+3. Adjust the settings to fit your needs.
+Do not forget to also create a secrets file.
+4. Run ./launch.sh to start a bot launcher, which will reload the bot when the process closes.

 ## Command list

 | Name | Usage | Description |